sangupta/colors/README.md

 # colors

 Strongly-typed immutable color-models and utility conversion functions in Java.
+The code is based on the formulae as described on the respective Wikipedia articles and other sites that host details on color models.
+References to the same are mentioned at various places all over the code.

 ## Usage examples